open-sdg/open-sdg/docs/hosting/github-pages-production.md

 1. Repository for production data: This repository can be named whatever you would like.
 Perhaps something like `sdg-data`, `sdg-data-prod`, `sdg-data-france`, etc.
 2. Repository for production site: This repository **must** be named the same as your organisation, plus `.github.io`.
 For example, if your organisation is `my-stats-org`, then you **must** name this repository exactly: `my-stats-org.github.io`.

-You can create these repositories [here](https://github.com/new). **Make sure that you select your new production organisation under "Owner"!**
+You can create these repositories a on [GitHub.com "new" page](https://github.com/new). **IMPORTANT**: Make sure to remember the following **required** items when create **both** repositories:

+1. Select your new production organisation under "Owner".
+2. Check the "Initialize this repository with a README".

 ## Contents of the "production" repositories